 Ferry from Helsinki to Tallinn

-Tickets, Prices & SchedulesThere are up to 10 daily ferry connections from the port of Helsinki in Finland to the port of Tallinn in Estonia.
-Crossing times range from about 2 to 3.5 hr, with ticket prices starting around €15.
-The route is served by Eckerö Line, Viking Line, and Tallink Silja Line, all operating conventional ferries.
+Tickets, Prices & SchedulesThere are around 10 daily ferry connections from the port of Helsinki in Finland to the port of Tallinn in Estonia.
+Crossing times range from about 2 hr to around 3.5 hr, with ticket prices starting around €15.

 Discounts